duthied/Free-Friendika/doc/themes.md

         }
     }

-Now that this information is set in the databes, what should friendica do with it?
+Now that this information is set in the database, what should friendica do with it?
-For this, have a look at the theme.php file of the theme.
+For this, have a look at the theme.php file of the *duepunto zero*.
 There you'll find somethink alike

         $colorset = get_pconfig( local_user(), 'duepuntozero','colorset');